 Who I am

 I am a native speaker of English and German, an experienced remote worker, have developed strong analytical skills, and excel at creatively thinking across disciplines and industries.
-Since leaving London and the academic realm behind for Berlin, I am available for projects on a freelance basis.
+Since leaving London and the academic realm behind, I am available for projects on a freelance basis.

 Areas of expertise